stopal-r7/le_node/README.md

 Outside of these situations, exceeding the max buffer size is more likely an indication of creating logs in a synchronous loop (which seems like a bad idea).

-If the connection fails, it will retry with an exponential backoff for several minutes.
-If it does not succeed in that time, an error is emitted.
-A ‘ban’ will be placed on further attempts but it will lift after some more time has passed, at which point the process can repeat (and hopefully work).
+If the connection fails, it will keep retrying with a `fibonacci` backoff by default.
+Connection retry will start with a delay of `reconnectInitialDelay` and the delay between each retry will go up to a maximum of `reconnectMaxDelay` with each retry in fibonacci sequence.
+Backoff strategy can be changed to `exponential` through constructor if necessary.

 A connection to the host does not guarantee that your logs are transmitting successfully.
 If you have a bad token, there is no feedback from the server to